mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 connection towards the specified destination and connects the incoming bytestream of the Multipath QUIC connection to the bytestream of the new TCP connection (and similarly in the opposite direction).
-{{tcp-proxy-stream}} summarises how the new TCP connection mapped to the QUIC stream.
+{{tcp-proxy-stream}} summarizes how the new TCP connection is mapped to the QUIC stream.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~